fxrobin/xenon-reborn/README.md

 Then open the browse the file system from the project root directory to "desktop/build/lib"

-The generated jar name is "desktop-1.0.jar".
+The generated jar name is "xenon-reborn.jar".
 This JAR file include the game and its dependencies.

 ## IDE Integration